 Sometimes we can take life so seriously.
 I know that, for me, I had issues with being offended.
-I would get offended by something he would say, and I’d get really angry and frustrated about it.
+I would get offended by something Nathan would say and get really angry and frustrated about it.

 Now, we're all entitled to our feelings, and every emotion is important to hold onto.
-When we have the gamut of emotions - and the ones we see as more of the negative emotions of anger and sadness - all those help us to do is really recognize the importance and beauty in the happiness and the joy.
+We have a gamut of emotions - and the ones we see as more of the negative emotions of anger and sadness - all those help us to do is really recognize the importance and beauty in happiness and joy.

 You know, the Frozen song comes out again - "Let it go, let it go..."
 That's really powerful because there are times we need to just let things roll off.

 Is it really worth getting that frustrated and that angry over?

 Have those feelings of anger and sadness and whatever other negative feelings that you have (disgust).
 But let it flow, and let it go.
 And then move on.

 Because, in the scope of life, what do you want to hold onto?
 What will bring you joy, and how will you find joy and happiness in your daily life?
 Sometimes that means that you just don't take it so seriously.

 We've learned that a good laugh can go a long way in alleviating any tension or stress that may be present, and taking a good look at the big picture can help us determine what is truly worth holding onto.

 A great way to incorporate more playfulness and fun in your relationship is to look for what you can do together that is new for you both.
 When it's new all around, it levels the playing field - no tensions on what one knows over the other, and an opportunity to experience something new together.
 Try a cooking or dancing class, a new restaurant, or some other adventure that gets you out of routine and into something fresh for both of you.

 The next date that you go on with your spouse, look for opportunities to have fun and play.
 Maybe you go to a trampoline jump zone, or maybe you go roller skating or ice skating.
 Remember, if you don't know how to do it and it's new for you both, it can be even better!